Times can get tough. No doubt about it. Maybe a job loss slashes your income. Maybe a must-pay medical expense crops up. Maybe an investment tanks.

 Get the help available to you.

-Falling Behind on Your Payments
+Falling Behind on Payments: What to Expect

 It won’t take long for the bank or credit union to notice that you’ve missed a payment and set the wheels in motion to safeguard its investment.
 The clock will start running almost before you know it, which is yet another reason to reach out to your mortgage lender or a nonprofit credit counseling agency as soon as you realize you’re going to fall behind.